 When you hear “Himeji” you probably think of the beautiful “Himeji Castle” which is certainly what Himeji is most famous for.
-However, there are other things to discover and enjoy!
+However, there are a lot of other things to discover and enjoy!

-One of them is the yearly “Himeji Yukata Festival” (姫路ゆかたまつり) that takes place in late June:
+One of them is the annual “Himeji Yukata Festival” (姫路ゆかたまつり) that takes place in late June.

 What is the Himeji Yukata Festival?

 The Himeji Yukata Matsuri takes place every June in Himeji City (Hyogo Prefecture map) near the famous Himeji Castle.

 The city – and especially the castle – is well worth a day trip from nearby Kyoto.